enkelprifti98/metal-isometric-xepa/README.md

 # metal-isometric-xepa-old

-## NOTE: This method no longer works.
+## NOTE: This project no longer works.

 ISO installation environment for Equinix Metal